Invivogen

 RANKL Reporter Cells

-HEK-Blue™ RANKL cells were engineered from the human embryonic kidney HEK293 cell line to detect bioactive human and murine RANKL by monitoring the activation of the NF-κB and AP-1 pathways.
-In addition, these cells can be used for screening anti-RANKL antibodies, or inhibitors targeting the RANKL/RANK signaling pathway.
+HEK-Blue™ RANKL cells were engineered from the human embryonic kidney HEK293 cell line to detect bioactive human and murine RANKL (Receptor Activator of NF-κB Ligand) by monitoring the activation of the NF-κB and AP-1 pathways.
+In addition, these cells can be used for screening antibodies or small molecule inhibitors targeting the RANKL pathway.

-Receptor Activator of NF-κB Ligand (RANKL) exists as a soluble or transmembrane protein produced by osteoblasts and activated T cells [1].
+RANKL is a member of the TNF (Tumor Necrosis Factor) superfamily.
+This cytokine exists as a soluble or transmembrane protein produced by osteoblasts and activated T cells [1].
 RANKL binding to its receptor RANK and the subsequent signaling events play a pivotal role in bone remodeling and dendritic cell survival, thereby enhancing the induction of T cell responses [1].

 More details More details